thomasbeckford/nasa-api/README.md

 ## Make the project better (todos)

+- Make a better UI/UX
   - Hide or show smaller saved searches section (button)
+  - Let me see saved searches on mobile
 - Create more tests!
 - Create dynamic loading for images (scroll down)